smillea/zoolander/README.md

 # Zoolander

-TODO: Write a gem description
+TODO: A ridiculously good looking ruby gem that adds a view helper to Rails and dishes out Zoolander quotes

 ## Installation